Salmon Poke Bowl with Matcha Rice and Grapefruit Tamari

 My Gourmet Food Bag

-This dish will appear in My Gourmet Food Bag on Sunday, November 26, 2017.
+This dish most recently appeared in My Gourmet Food Bag on Sunday, November 26, 2017.

 - 1 cup jasmine rice